 JAIIB PPB Principles and Practices of Banking Short Notes Module-wise

-In this PPB short notes 2022, we are going to provide the important topics from all the modules of PPB NOVEMBER EXAM 2022 from the prescribed jaiib syllabus Nov 2022.
-And if you are also among the JAIIB Candidates who is going to write this JAIIB PPB November Exam 2022, then you must cover the following provided topics of PPB – Principles & practices of Banking at the least.
+In this PPB short notes 2023, we are going to provide the important topics from all the modules of PPB MAY EXAM 2023 from the prescribed JAIIB syllabus MAY 2023.
+And if you are also among the JAIIB Candidates who are going to write this JAIIB PPB MAY Exam 2023, then you must cover the following provided topics of PPB – Principles & practices of Banking at the least.

 Unit – 1 Indian Financial System